IBM/openshift-workshop-was/setup/README.md

 ## Cluster assignment

 - Point your browser to the workshop URL which is given through email; or check again with the workshop presenter.
-- Enter the lab key for your workshop and your IBM ID to get assigned a cluster.
+- Enter the lab key for your workshop and your IBM ID (with email pattern) to get assigned a cluster.

 ![Workshop assignment](images/Initial.jpg)